 Using our Talent Metrics, we tracked the progress of female employees who participated in the program and saw an increase in both promotions and role enhancement in comparison to non-participants.
 In light of the positive results and following overwhelmingly positive feedback from the program participants, this program was continued during 2016 for women across the middle and senior management levels within the Company.

 We recognise that female employees can face actual and perceived challenges to career development and progression which are not immediately apparent to their leaders.
 In 2016 we introduced a co-program for leaders who manage high potential female employees involved in the My Potential program.
 The co-program will assist leaders to gain insights and coaching skills to assist their female team members in overcoming some of the challenges they face, and will build our leaders’ capacities to support female employees within their teams and across IPL.

 Australian Indigenous Reconciliation Action Plan (RAP)

-This year the IPL Board approved our Reconciliation Action Plan, which has also been endorsed by Reconciliation Australia.
-The RAP will be launched in 2016 and provides us with a framework to outline our vision for reconciliation and is also a public commitment to implementing and measuring practical actions that build respectful relationships and create opportunities for Australian Aboriginal and Torres Strait Islander peoples.
+In 2015 the IPL Board approved our Reconciliation Action Plan, which has also been endorsed by Reconciliation Australia.
+The RAP was launched in 2016 and provides us with a framework to outline our vision for reconciliation and is also a public commitment to implementing and measuring practical actions that build respectful relationships and create opportunities for Australian Aboriginal and Torres Strait Islander peoples.

 IPL has identified six organisational program investment areas and has committed to undertaking a significant body of work across these areas, developing the Australian Indigenous Employment Strategy and the Australian Indigenous Relations Policy.
 Each business and operational Group is responsible for identifying local engagement and employment needs and opportunities and working towards improving engagement and employment outcomes for First Australian Peoples as set out under the six program investment areas.